Skip to main content

 Unlike geriatrics, which concentrates on the medical aspects of aging bodies and how they change and adjust to change in elder years, the field of gerontology has a multidisciplinary focus.
 Gerontology is the study of the physical aspects of aging, as well as the mental, social and societal implications of aging.

-At Southern New Hampshire University (SNHU), students pursuing a bachelor's degree in human services with a concentration in gerontology study the most pressing issues facing our aging population using a proactive focus on wellness over disability and disease, emphasizing quality of life, and examining healthcare reform and other public policy issues.
+At Southern New Hampshire University (SNHU), you can pursue a bachelor's degree in human services with a concentration in gerontology and study the most pressing issues facing our aging population using a proactive focus on wellness over disability and disease, emphasizing quality of life, and examining healthcare reform and other public policy issues.

 1. How things change with age